Kawatiri Coastal Trail.jpg

 If your dream is to one day complete one of the Great Walks with the whānau, why not start with a one-day taster?
 The Coast is home to two Kiwi favourites, the Paparoa Track and the Heaphy Track.

-Starting near the sleepy settlement of Blackball and ending at the well-known Punakaiki Pancake Rocks, the Paparoa Track traverses the breath-taking Paparoa Range.
+Starting near the sleepy settlement of Blackball and ending at the celebrated Punakaiki Pancake Rocks, the Paparoa Track traverses the breath-taking Paparoa Range.
 A good day mission is the historic Croesus Track — a rough, steep remnant from the region’s gold rush, when European settlers sought better access to mines in Blackball Creek.
-These days, you can catch glimpses of rare whio (blue ducks) bobbing up and down in the rushing water through podocarp and beech forest.
-Up on the ridge and you’ll be rewarded with views from Lake Brunner to Aoraki/Mount Cook.
+These days, you can catch glimpses of rare whio (blue ducks) bobbing up and down in the water rushing down through podocarp and beech forest.
+Up on the ridge, you’ll be rewarded with views from Lake Brunner to Aoraki/Mount Cook.

 Stop for lunch at Croesus Top Hut, and feel the spirits of prospectors past — built during the 1930s, the timber-lined hut has been preserved for an insight into the lives of the men who worked on the Paparoa Tops.
 Upon descent, reward yourselves with a sunset meal and a comfy night at one of Punakaiki’s many family-friendly accommodations.